 I want to read this one to you, because it is interesting:

 Just as it is forbidden to erect even a temporary structure on the Sabbath, even so it is forbidden to make a temporary addition to a permanent structure but a doorway which is not made for general entrance and exit, but is used as such only occasionally, and one has attached a door for that opening which does not swing on pivots.
 The term "pivots" signifies a piece of wood or iron projecting from the door which is made into an aperture in the threshold in the upper doorposts so that the door swings both ways.
 The same applies to doors with hinges, but one has tied it up thereto and hung it up close to the opening therewith.
-As long as there is a hinge on the door, but even there is no hinge at present but the place where it has been is still discernable, one may close the opening with it on the Sabbath.
+As long as there is a hinge on the door, but even there is no hinge at present but the place where it has been is still discernible, one may close the opening with it on the Sabbath.

 What did I say?
 You have not the foggiest idea.

 However, if the door bears no sign of a hinge, it is forbidden to close an opening with it on the Sabbath.
 For since the doorway is used only on rare occasions and it is not obvious that the door has been intended to be used as a door, it is equivalent to the act of building.
-However, if it is attached and hung up well, so that when it opens it does not drag on the ground, even if it is suspended above the ground only so much as a hair breathe, it is then obvious that it has been intended as a door and it is permissible to close the opening with it.
+However, if it is attached and hung up well, so that when it opens it does not drag on the ground, even if it is suspended above the ground only so much as a hair breath, it is then obvious that it has been intended as a door and it is permissible to close the opening with it.

 It is forbidden to sweep the house, even if the floor is made of stone or a board; but it may be done by a non-Jew.
 However, even a Jew is allowed to sweep if he is doing it in an entirely unusual manner, as when he sweeps it with goose feathers or the like.